Gospel

 John 21

-Some reason that John 21 is an addition which was not originally written by John, because:
+Some people reason that John 21 is an addition which was not originally written by John, because:

 Although some manuscripts lack John 21, some of the most early manuscripts did include John 21.

-A possible explanation is that John as a fisherman was likely illiterate and someone else wrote the Gospel on his behalf and possibly added his own commentary at the end which some might have removed or included depending on the view of the person that copied the text.
+A possible explanation is that someone else wrote the Gospel on behalf of John because he was an illiterate fisherman and that this author possibly added his own commentary at the end which some copiers might have removed or included depending on their view.